University of New Mexico

 - Print out the Certificate or Acknowledgement of Completion and make a copy of the Certificate for yourself.
 Turn the original into the Administrative Assistant.

-5) Once the HIPAA and Observation Orientation Trainings are complete, students will report to the Administrative Assistant to:
+5) Once the HIPAA and Observation Orientation Trainings are complete, students will report to the Administrative Assistant and complete the following:

 - Turn in signed Observer Confidentiality form.